YotpoLtd/metorikku/README.md

 Metorikku uses a YAML file to describe the run configuration.
 This file will include **input sources**, **output destinations** and the location of the **metric config** files.

-So for example a simple config.yaml file should be as follows:
+So for example a simple YAML (JSON is also supported) should be as follows:
 ```yaml
 metrics:
   - /full/path/to/your/MQL/file.yaml